ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/README.md

 ```
 {% endcode %}

+{% hint style="warning" %}
-Note that Forest Admin takes care of the authentication thanks to the `ForestLiana::SmartActionsController` parent class controller.
+Note that Forest Admin takes care of permissions control thanks to `ForestLiana::SmartActionsController` class controller.
+This is mandatory to ensure proper protection and to make approvals work as expected.

+And also the authentication thanks to the `ForestLiana::SmartActionsController` parent class controller.
+{% endhint %}

 {% hint style="info" %}
 You may have to [add CORS headers](../../../how-tos/setup/configuring-cors-headers.md) to enable the domain `app.forestadmin.com` to trigger API call on your Application URL, which is on a different domain name (e.g. _localhost:3000_).